ibm-js/deliteful/docs/list/List.md

 Pressing the ESC key will end actionable nodes navigation and resume to the previous mode.

-Note that Enter and F2 only activate the Actionable Mode when using a custom renderer that render DOM nodes with a ```navindex``` attribute, as the default renderers do not render any actionable nodes (see [deliteful/list/ItemRenderer](ItemRenderer.md) and [deliteful/list/CategoryRenderer](CategoryRenderer.md) for more information).
+Note that Enter and F2 only activate the Actionable Mode when using a custom renderer that render DOM nodes with a ```navindex``` attribute, as the default renderers do not render any actionable nodes.

 Pressing the PAGE UP key will focus the first item of the list, while pressing the PAGE DOWN key will focus the last one.